Saturday and Sunday April 28th and 29th, 10:00am to 6pm

 If you’re planning to produce or self-produce, do it right, do it smart, do it cost-effectively.
 Learn the ins and outs from experts with this once-a-year weekend workshop that offers basic and not-so-basic training for producers, geared to those producing at the in-the-trenches reading and Equity Showcase level.
 And with particular application for those planning to produce in the upcoming festivals.
 We call it a "Boot Camp" but we will help you transform what can be an uphill battle into a smooth-running operation!

-You will meet a phenomenal lineup of experts including Broadway producers Cody Lassen (The Band's Visit, Significant Other, Indecent), Patricia Klausner (Pippin! revival, Scottsboro Boys, Stick Fly) and Jeremy Handelman (John Leguizamo’s Latin History for Morons, On the Town, The Chekhov Dreams, F@#king Up Everything, White's Lies); plus entertainment attorneys Lee A.G.
-Feldshon and Eric Goldman, casting director Robin Carus, Carnegie Hall tech director John Lant, financial consultant Bailie Slevin.
+You will meet a phenomenal lineup of experts including Broadway producers RK Greene (Farinelli and the King, A Time to Kill, Peter and the Starcatcher), Jeremy Handelman (John Leguizamo’s Latin History for Morons, On the Town, The Chekhov Dreams, F@#king Up Everything, White's Lies), Patricia Klausner (The Band's Visit, Pippin! revival, Scottsboro Boys, Stick Fly), Cody Lassen (Indecent, Spring Awakening revival), Valerie Novakoff of Davenport Theatrical (Once on This Island) and Cheryl Wiesenfeld (4-time Tony winner for Vanya & Sonia & Masha & Spike, Porgy & Bess, All the Way, Elaine Stritch: At Liberty); off-Broadway producer Sharon Weiss of Tweiss Productions and general manager Evan Bernardin of Evan Bernardin Productions; plus entertainment attorneys Lee A.G.
+Feldshon and Eric Goldman, casting director Robin Carus, Carnegie Hall production manager John Lant, financial consultant Bailie Slevin, marketing consultant Jay Michaels, publicist Jonathan Slaff and box office manager David Flora.
 The intensive will cover everything from Legal Requirements to Production Timeline and Budgeting to Raising Money and Marketing.
 Every aspect of showcase producing is broken down into easy-to-understand step-by-step modules, including a discussion of the differences between producing in a festival and producing on your own.
 Which is the best route for your project?
 Which will make you the most profit?

 Limited to 50 participants.